marijnh/blog/_posts/2014-10-02-display-updates-in-codemirror.md

 The [Atom editor](https://atom.io/) has simply [switched to React](http://blog.atom.io/2014/07/02/moving-atom-to-react.html) for their rendering code.
+(Later edit: they [are switching back](https://github.com/atom/atom/pull/5624).)
 CodeMirror takes a different approach.

 ## Operations